Arefyazdkhasti/Todo/README.md

 # Todo

-A note kepper and todo app in android using SQLite as database
+A note keeper and todo app in android using SQLite as database

 Current Note Kepper Features: